404notDeeksha/reactjs-interview-questions/README.md

 8. ###  What is role of node_modules folder?

     node_modules folder is a directory *automatically created* at root of your project when you *install packages* using npm.
 It is *storage location* of all *external dependencies* required by your project.

+9. ### What is babel?

+   Babel is a free & open source Js compiler which converst *new, modern Js code (ECMA Script 2015/ES6 & newer)* to *older* compatible versions, so that they can run in older browsers or Js engines.
+This allows developers to use latest language features without worrying about *browser compatibility*.